patoi/patoi.github.com/source/_posts/2012-09-01-when-the-customer-is-the-biggest-risk.markdown

 1. The _known constraints_ are acceptable and you can meet these demands.
 1. There isn't any _latent constraint_.

-If you say yes to all viewpoints, then start the project.
+If you can say yes to all viewpoints, then start the project.